opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Ansible.md

 Figure 2: The entry script `create.yml` for role `create`

 2.2.
-Zip the `playbook` folder into the file `playbook/playbook.ansible`
+Zip the content of the `playbook` folder into the file `playbook/playbook.ansible`

 ```shell script
 cd playbook && rm -f playbook.ansible && zip -r playbook.ansible *